-Application deadlines January 15 and July 15
+Application deadline January 15 and July 15

 To: Department Heads and Directors of Training Programs with interests in Musculoskeletal Research